-HISTORIC DENVER NEWS EST. 1970 VOLUME 50 NUMBER I WINTER 2021
+HISTORIC DENVER NEWS EST. 1970 \ VOLUME 50 \ NUMBER I \ WINTER 2021

-La Alma Lincoln Park Historic Cultural District Shannon Stage, Preservation Coordinator La Alma Lincoln Park (LALP) is not only one of Denver's oldest residential neighborhoods, with a rare concentration of homes built before 1890, but it was also at the heart of Denver's Chicano Movement in the 1960s and 1970s.
+Photo: Shannon Schaefer Stage Honoring the Layers of History in La Alma Lincoln Park By Shannon Stage, Preservation Coordinator La Alma Lincoln Park (LALP) is not only one of Denver's oldest residential neighborhoods, with a rare concentration of homes built before 1890, but it was also at the heart of Denver's Chicano Movement in the 1960s and 1970s.
 The neighborhood demonstrates the close connection between place and people, made tangible by the surviving structures set close together, diverse in their architectural styles yet maintaining a consistent pattern for 150 years, all drawn together by the central role of the public park in the neighborhood's core, today also named La Alma Lincoln Park.
 Since 2017 Historic Denver has been working closely with LALP residents through one of our Action Fund projects.
 Neighborhood representatives applied to Historic Denver for funds and technical assistance to document the neighborhood's history and buildings, and to seek strategies to protect and honor the unique historic context and cultural heritage of the neighborhood.
-This work is now culminating in a proposal for a new Cultural Historic District in the neighborhood's northern blocks along Lipan, Mariposa, and the west side of Kalamath between 10th and 14th.
-A group of current and former residents is leading the effort, with support from Historic Denver.
-The land was first home to the Apache, Ute, Cheyenne, Comanche, and Arapahoe peoples.
-The area, near the Cherry Creek and the South Platte River, was along migratory paths and groups set up seasonal encampments regularly; however, due to the floodplain, there was no permanent settlement in the immediate area until the beginnings of Denver and the town of Auraria.
-In the 1870s, Alexander Cameron Hunt (referred to as A. C. Hunt or Governor Hunt) was among the most prominent and earliest of the area's permanent residents.
-Hunt homesteaded what became the future park, known as Lincoln Park for its first century, which became a central focal point as the neighborhood grew with residential properties constructed to the north, south, east and large industrial development to the west of the park.
-The neighborhood was built around key industries including the railroad (Denver & Rio Grande/Burnham Yards), flour mill (Mullen and Davis Four Mill), and other manufacturing industries.
+This work is now culminating in a proposal for a new Historic Cultural District in the neighborhood's northern blocks along Lipan, Mariposa, and parts of Kalamath between 10th and 14th.
+A group of current and former residents is leading the effort, with The neighborhood was built around key industries including the railroad (Denver & Rio Grande/Burnham Yards), flour mill (Mullen and Davis Four Mill), and other manufacturing industries.
 The neighborhood's earliest residents, many who were German, Irish, Italian, Jewish, and Mexican immigrants, were employed by the nearby industries, which were within walking distance of their homes.
 A tightknit community developed, along with a strong sense of belonging to the neighborhood.
-Many of the homes in the proposed district date to this early period, with 26% built before 1890, 44% built by 1900, and 22% built between 1900 and 1929.
+Many of the homes in the proposed district date to this early period, with more than half constructed by 1900.
 By the mid-twentieth century, due to new waves of in-migration, LALP had a large population of Latinos, Hispanos, and Mexican American residents and homeowners, including many who became influential leaders of the Chicano Movement.
 Denver was at the forefront of the national Chicano Movement, inspired by many residents of this neighborhood.
 Numerous leaders and activists recall their youth in the neighborhood and time spent in or near the Park.
-The Movement represents the convergence of independent issues: land rights, labor rights, long-term discrimination, opposition to the Vietnam war, civil rights as embodied in the Civil Rights Movement, cultural identity, lack of equity in education, and the inadequacy of the dominant political institutions to represent or address Chicano/a issues.
-LALP homes, along with the federal housing projects that are no longer extant, were safe havens where Movement organizers and supporters lived, worked and gathered.
-The CONTINUED ON PAGE 3
+The Movement represents the convergence of independent issues: land rights, labor rights, long-term discrimination, opposition to the Vietnam war, civil rights as embodied in the Civil Rights Movement, cultural identity, lack of equity in support from Historic Denver.